vehicle-lang/tutorial/src/chapters/1-introduction.md

 # Objectives of this Tutorial

 This tutorial will give an introduction to the [Vehicle](https://github.com/vehicle-lang/vehicle) tool and its conceptual approach to modelling specifications for machine learning systems via functional programming.
-It will teach the participants to understand the range of problems that arise in neural network property specification, verification and training, and will give hands-on experience at solving these problems at a level of a higher-order specification language with dependent types.
+It will teach the reader to understand the range of problems that arise in neural network property specification, verification and training, and will give hands-on experience at solving these problems at a level of a higher-order specification language with dependent types.

 # Prerequisites

-To follow the tutorial, you will need Vehicle, Marabou and Agda installed in your machine.
+To follow the tutorial, you will need Vehicle, Marabou (or other solver from [@vnncomp]) and any of the mentioned ITPs installed in your machine.
 For instructions, refer to [vehicle documentation](https://vehicle-lang.readthedocs.io/en/latest/installation.html).

 Quick installation instructions: